uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 This should again print `"Hello, world!"`.

-Note that for the remainder of chapter 1 you should follow along using the Node.js console as we will be discussing the language itself.
+Note that for the remainder of this chapter you should follow along using the Node.js console.
-Nevertheless, as we begin writing the project in chapter 2, we will have to write JavaScript for the browser runtime environment on a regular basis.
+Nevertheless, as we dive further into the Next.js stack, we will have to write JavaScript for the browser runtime environment on a regular basis.

 ### The Browser vs Node.js

-We now managed to execute some JavaScript on the browser and some JavaScript in Node.js.
+We managed to execute some JavaScript on the browser and some JavaScript in Node.js.
-Right now, these two runtime environment don't look to different because we only logged something to the console.
+Right now, these two runtime environments don't look too different because we only logged something to the console.
-However, in later section you will learn that it is in fact extremely important which runtime you're on.
+However, in later sections you will learn that it is in fact extremely important which runtime you're on.

-For example in Node.js you cannot access your browser window (which makes sense since there is no browser window).
+For example in Node.js you cannot access your browser window (which makes sense since there _is no browser window_).
 On the other hand, if you are in the browser you cannot write files to the computer (to protect users from malicious websites).
 Often people say that JavaScript code can be run _on the client_ (in the browser) or _on the server_ (usually using Node.js).

 Remember this point, since it will become extremely important later.

+## Editors

+In the previous paragraphs you had to create a few files containing code.
+It will not come as a surprise that this be necessary _a lot_ during your programming journey.
+You should therefore select a good editor that has features such as syntax highlighting, autocompletion etc.

+> Coding in Notepad is in fact _not_ a good idea.

+If you're a complete beginner, the [Visual Studio Code](https://code.visualstudio.com) editor is often an excellent first choice.

-### Statements And Expressions
+### Statements and Expressions

 Before we dive into JavaScript, you should know that programs are made of statements and expressions.